mattcarlotta/env/README.md

 ### Encrypt/Decrypt iv

 The `iv`, or [Initialization Vector](https://en.wikipedia.org/wiki/Initialization_vector), is a randomly generated string that is used to encrypt or decrypt a single string.
-Since it's randomly generated, ideally it should not be stored on a disk accessible to the source machine.
-Missplacing or forgetting the iv will mean that you have to regenerate an encrypted string to retrieve a new iv.
-This `iv` is used in conjuction with the `secret`.
+Since it's randomly generated and unique to when it was created, ideally, it should be stored on a disk inaccessible to the source machine.
+Missplacing or forgetting the `iv` will mean that you have to regenerate a new encrypted string to retrieve a new iv.
+This `iv` should **never** be commited to version control!

 ### Encrypt/Decrypt secret

-The `secret` should be a randomly generated string that is used to encrypt or decrypt a single string.
-This `secret` is used in conjuction with the `iv`.
+The `secret` should be a randomly generated [CipherKey (see `key`)](https://nodejs.org/api/crypto.html#crypto_crypto_createcipheriv_algorithm_key_iv_options) that is one byte in length and is used to encrypt or decrypt a single string.
+This `secret` should **never** be commited to version control!

 ## Extending Local .env Files